KDE/documentation-develop-kde-org/content/hig/layout/units.md

 with dimensions defined with px (DPI independent or not) can have issues with text.

-![Using DPI independet pixels with different font settings](/hig/Font.qml.png)
+![Using DPI independent pixels with different font settings](/hig/Font.qml.png)

 Base Units in Plasma and Kirigami